Hi-Angel/notes-backup/gcc.md

 However, actual supported passes you can get with `-fdump-passes`.
 Then, suppose you want a pass for `tailc`.
 Then use: `-fdump-tree-tailc-all=filename`.

+A source file example that contains an optimization pass: `gcc/tree-tailcall.c`

 ## Links

 * GCC Architecture Internals https://en.wikibooks.org/wiki/GNU_C_Compiler_Internals/GNU_C_Compiler_Architecture